okukubrianokoth/Address-Book-/README.md

 ### Prerequisites

-- Node.js and npm installed
+- Node.js and npm installed and
 - `json-server` installed globally (or locally via npm)

 ### Installation